-Business bank account options
+Business bank account types

+The main types of business bank accounts are business checking accounts, interest-bearing checking accounts, and business savings accounts.
 When it comes to opening a business account, you have a few options.
 Do your research and choose the account that makes the most sense for your business.

 Business checking accounts

 For most small businesses, a business checking account is a good place to start.
 Once you’ve started making sales and spending money on business expenses, consider opening a business checking account.

 A business checking account allows you to do all the basic financial tasks you need to operate your business:

 - Transfer or receive money electronically.

 - Withdraw or deposit money using a business debit card.

 - Separate your business and personal checking accounts.